robotframework/robotframework-RFCP-syllabus/basics.md

-# Topics
+# Robot Framework basics

-List of topics covered by exams.
+List of topics covered by Robot Framework foundation/basic level exams.

+Topics starting with `Not` are not to be covered by these exams, but are instead in the scope of the advanced exams.
+Topics with `(?)` after them may be better moved to the advanced exam scope as well.

-## Overview
+## Overview / Guidelines

 - Where can be used
+  - Domains
+  - Testing levels
+  - BDD
+  - RPA
 - Architecture
+  - Framework
-- Tests vs. tasks
+  - Libraries
+  - As part of CI (?)
 - Installation (?)
 - Editors (?)
+- Coding style
+- Creating maintainable tests
+- Dependencies between tests (to be avoided)
+- Avoid sleep (use polling)

 ## Test case syntax